mli/new-docs/Rsite/README.md

 You can check out: scripts/Rdoc2SphinxDoc.R to see locations of all files that the sphinx-documentation-generation script depends on.

-7) For the tutorials, in addition to the .md Notebook files, you must have the following files available in the same directory: data/train.csv, data/test.csv (for DigitsClassification tutorial) Inception/Inception_BN-symbol.json (for ClassifyImageWithPretrainedModel tutorial)
+7) For the tutorials, in addition to the .md Notebook files, you must have the following files available in the same directory:

+data/train.csv, data/test.csv (for DigitsClassification tutorial)

+Inception/Inception_BN-symbol.json (for ClassifyImageWithPretrainedModel tutorial)

 You should also ensure the file tutorial/index.rst lists all the tutorials you wish to include on the website (and in the proper order).

-If adding new object files that future tutorials will depend on, you must update the makefile to ensure they get copied into the mxnetRtutorials/ subdirectory which is subsequently zipped and made available for user-download (so they can run the Jupyter notebooks themselves).
+Note: If creating future tutorials will depend on new object files, you must update the makefile to ensure these new object files get copied into the "mxnetRtutorials/" subdirectory which is subsequently zipped and made available for user-download (so they can run the Jupyter notebooks themselves).

 ## Detailed descriptions of Makefile operations:

 ### build documentation:

 cd ./source/

 Rscript ./scripts/Rdoc2SphinxDoc.R

 ### build tutorials:

 cd ./source/tutorial/

 bash scripts/convertNotebooks.sh

 ### build sphinx page:

-cd ./ # (must be in home directory containing source/ and build/ subdirectories) sphinx-build -b html source/ build/
+cd ./ # (must be in home directory containing source/ and build/ subdirectories)

+sphinx-build -b html source/ build/

 ## TODOs:

 In ClassifyImageWithPretrainedModel.md tutorial:
-    - model-zoo link should be updated to new MXNet site ("Model Zoo"); as should link for downloading pre-trained network ("this link": http://data.mxnet.io/mxnet/data/Inception.zip).
+    model-zoo link should be updated to new MXNet site ("Model Zoo"); as should link for downloading pre-trained network ("this link": http://data.mxnet.io/mxnet/data/Inception.zip).

 In Symbol.md tutorial:
-    - Link (Symbolic Configuration and Execution in Pictures) should be updated to point at new MXNet website.
+    Link (Symbolic Configuration and Execution in Pictures) should be updated to point at new MXNet website.

 In index.rst R homepage:

+- R-MXnet installation instructions missing.

-- Link to main mxnet site maybe should be updated to Mu's version.
+- toctree table of contents should be updated to match Python page side-bar on: https://beta.mxnet.io/
-- Installation instructions

-Sphinx theme: tabs at the top do not work on R site (i.e. Install, Guide, API).

 Disqus does not work.

+Makefile process should be streamlined.

+None of the R tutorial notebook output is currently being rendered in Sphinx.

+The link to download all Notebooks (on this page: http://beta.mxnet.io/r/tutorial/index.html) points to. empty zip directory.

 ## Remaining Problems in underlying Rd documentation: